Multiprecision computations with Schwarz methods

 In this paper we focus on multiprecision Schwarz methods with a lower precision $u_{\ell}$ for the local solves, treating both $u_{\ell}$ and the rounding routine as free variables that can and should be chosen so as to preserve or even improve the convergence of the Schwarz method.
 To that end we propose specific rounding routines, derive sufficient conditions for the convergence of the resulting multiprecision Schwarz methods and numerically demonstrate their effectiveness.
 Later in the paper, we also consider the effectiveness of these methods as preconditioners, i.e., with the Krylov subspace method acceleration.

 Thus, our contribution consists of analyzing Schwarz methods where the local problems are solved with lower precision.
 Our analysis provides sufficient conditions, and when these conditions are met, one can calculate the minimum number of digits needed in the approximation to the solution of the local problem to obtain overall convergence.
-Our experiments with multiple type of discretized partial differential equations indicate that our conditions are satisfied with about 5 digits of accuracy.
-The computations shown illustrate that this is indeed the case.
+Our experiments with multiple types of discretized partial differential equations indicate that our conditions are satisfied with about 5 digits of accuracy.

-The rest of the manuscript is organized as follows: Sections~\ref{sec_IntroSM} and~\ref{sec_IntroMP} give a brief introduction to (algebraic) Schwarz methods and to multiprecision computations.
-Section~\ref{sec_AlgebrAnalMPSM} introduce and analyze the multiprecision Schwarz methods and demonstrate their performance on several model problems.
-Section~\ref{sec_Comp_fpSM_mpSM} then explores some additional avenues for analysis of multiprecision Schwarz methods and we conclude with some remarks in Section~\ref{sec_Conclusion}.
+The rest of the manuscript is organized as follows: in sections~\ref{sec_IntroSM} and~\ref{sec_IntroMP}, we give a brief introduction to (algebraic) Schwarz methods and to multiprecision computations.
+In section~\ref{sec_AlgebrAnalMPSM}, we introduce and analyze the multiprecision Schwarz methods and demonstrate their performance on several model problems.
+In Section~\ref{sec_Comp_fpSM_mpSM}, we then explore some additional avenues for the analysis of multiprecision Schwarz methods and we conclude with some remarks in Section~\ref{sec_Conclusion}.